lukejkelly/TraitLab/README.md

 ## Notes

-If catastrophes are included and:
+If catastrophes are included in the Stochastic Dollo model and the catastrophe rate `rho` is
-* The option to fix the catastrophe rate, _rho_, at a value is selected, then the number of catastrophes on each branch of the tree _a priori_ is a Poisson random variable
+* Fixed, then the number of catastrophes a branch of length `t` is `Poisson(rho t)`
-* The option to allow _rho_ to vary is selected, then we integrate _rho_ out analytically and the number of catastrophes on each branch is a Negative Binomial random variable.
+* Allowed to vary, then we integrate `rho` out analytically and the number of catastrophes on each branch is a Negative Binomial random variable.

+When accounting for lateral transfer, we require the catastrophe locations so include their density in the above calculations.

-* When starting runs from a tree in the output file, say, the initial catastrophe tree will be different as catastrophe locations are currently not stored in an output file.
-See the section 'Bayes factors using the posterior predictive' below for more details.
+* When starting runs from a tree in the output file, say, the initial catastrophe tree will be different as catastrophe locations are not currently stored in the output, only their branch counts.
+See the below section 'Bayes factors using the posterior predictive' for more details.

 MCMC moves on _rho_ have been disabled as a consequence.
 See Chapter 2 of [Kelly (2016)][4] or the supplement of [Kelly and Nicholls (2017)][5] for further details on this calculation